PeteHaitch/phd_thesis/markdown/wgbs_analysis.md

 * Chapter Overview
 * QC, mapping, post-processing
 * Methylation calling
-        * Reference-based calling
+  + Reference-based calling
 * Biases
-        * M-bias
+  + M-bias
-        * Cell-composition, age, global hypo- or hyper-methylation, SNPs, alignment artefacts
+  + Cell-composition, age, global hypo- or hyper-methylation, SNPs, alignment artefacts
 * Univariate tests of $\beta_i$

 ## Chapter overview

-This chapter outlines the steps in a bioinformatics analysis of a whole-genome bisulfite-sequencing dataset.
+This chapter outlines the steps in a bioinformatics analysis of a whole-genome bisulfite-sequencing dataset, with a focus on experiments studying _differential methylation_.
 Throughout this chapter I concentrate on the methylC-seq protocol, which is a directional protocol and the standard whole-genome bisulfite-sequencing assay.
 All data used in my thesis were generated using this protocol (__CHECK__).
 Other bisulfite-sequencing assays, particularly targeted assays such as RRBS and Methyl-Seq, require some additional tweaks.

 There are four fundamental steps in the bioinformatics analysis:

 1. Data quality control checks
 2. Read mapping and post-processing of mapped reads
 3. Methylation calling
-4. Inference
+4. Identifying differential methylation

 __FIGURE__ provides a more detailed view of these four steps (__Figure should be a flow chart with the various sub-steps included, e.g. Inference = DMC, DMR, ASM, meth-SNP detection, etc.__)